BiLLY-J03l/VESPRA-APT/README.md

   - Exfiltrates captured data securely to the attacker's server.

 ### 5- Additional Functionality:
-  - **LSASS Memory Dumping:** Dumps the memory of the Local Security Authority Subsystem Service (LSASS) to extract credentials.
+  - **LSASS Memory Dumping:** Evasively dumps the memory of the Local Security Authority Subsystem Service (LSASS) to extract credentials.
   - **VNC Monitoring:** Allows remote monitoring and control of the target system.
   - **Backdoor Communication:** Establishes a persistent backdoor that connects to a malicious server on system boot.
   - **Adding Users:** Creates a user and adds it to the Administrators group.